-If they are a full-time student or permanently disabled, they may remain on the policy regardless of age.
-Dependents of Faculty and P&S staff can be married as long as they meet the criteria above.
-The spouse and children of the married dependent are ineligible for coverage.
+If they are a full-time student or permanently disabled, they may remain on the policy regardless of age or marital status.
+Spouse and/or children of the married dependent children are ineligible for coverage.

-Check the University Benefits Office website for more information on adult child coverage for: Faculty, P&S, Merit Supervisory Exempt Staff, Merit Confidential, or, Merit Staff.
+Visit the University Benefits website for more information on adult child coverage for Faculty and Staff.

 Yes, you are eligible to change plans when enrolling in COBRA and again during open enrollment, which is held at the same time as open enrollment for active employees.
 You must remain within the group of plans offered to active employees in the classification you were in while employed by the University.

 Only the dependents covered at the time of the event are allowed to be covered under COBRA.
 The exceptions to this rule are in the event of marriage, birth or adoption.
 Only those affected by the event may be added at that time.